35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 ### ...but stengthen their grip...

-Apart from leaving Southwark (and the Mayor) with little negotiating power, the formulaic nature of the reviews strictly limit the possibility of additional affordable and family housing.
-Firstly, the reviews will only cover the residential element of the development, which is just 40% by floorspace, so any uplift in the value and profit of the non-residential part of the development will not be captured...will not count.
-Secondly, the amount of additional affordable housing is capped at 40% - just 5% more than the minimum required by the Southwark Plan, and 10% below both the Mayor's and Southwark's strategic affordable housing target \[REF]
+There is little hope that we will see much improvement from the reviews.
+Apart from leaving Southwark (and the Mayor) with little negotiating power, their formulaic nature strictly limit the possibility of additional affordable and family housing.
+Firstly, the reviews will only cover the residential element of the development, which is less than half the floorspace, so any uplift in the value and profit of the non-residential part of the development will not be captured.
+Secondly, the amount of additional affordable housing is capped at 40% - just 5% more than the minimum required by the Southwark Plan, and 10% below both the Mayor's and Southwark's strategic affordable housing target **[^18].**

-The one advantage of BL's 2019 preferred strategy, that there would be no fixed proporion of affordable housing, was the offer that 100% of any surplus, after viability was reached, would go towards additional affordable housing.
-But this advantage was lost and the reduced to 60% (after 16% GDV profit) by the time the original planning permission was awarded and remains 60% in the amended permission, but with a higher profit measure that looks as if  (15% IRR profit), with 40% going to BL.
-There is also a cap of 40% affordable housing.
+The one advantage to Southwark of BL's 2019 preferred strategy was the offer that 100% of any surplus would go towards additional affordable housing, after viability was reached.
+But this benefit was lost and the amount reduced to 60% (after 16% GDV profit) by the time the original planning permission was awarded.
+It remains 60% in the amended permission, but with a higher profit hurdle, before it can be claimed; instead of 16% GDV, it will be 15% IRR, which looks lower, but because it is a different measure (IRR instead of GDV) is **likely to require a profit of over £1bn**, before a single extra affordable home is gained **[^18i].**

+It is also very  that BL will build any affordable housing without the incentive of public funding.
+They are already receiving £51.3m for the 233 homes pledged - an average of £220k and will no doubt want as least as much for anything in addition to this **[^19]**

 While the amount of surplus that go towards